On problems equivalent to (min,+)-convolution: Problem definitions and known results

 \subsection{3SUM}

 \defproblemu{\textsc{3sum}} {Sets of integers $A,B,C$, each of size $n$} {Decide whether there exist $a\in A,\,b\in B,\,c\in C$ such that $a+b=c$}

-The \textsc{3sum} problem is the first problem that was considered as a hardness assumption in~P. It admits a simple $\Oh(n^2\log{n})$ algorithm but the existence of an $\Oh(n^{2-\epsilon})$ algorithm remains a big open problem.
-The first lower bounds based on hardness of \textsc{3sum} appeared in 1995~\cite{3sum2} and some other examples can be found in~\cite{3sum-best, 3sum1, weighted-subgraphs}.
+The \textsc{3sum} problem is the first problem that was considered as a hardness assumption in~P. It admits a simple $\Oh(n^2\log{n})$ algorithm, but the existence of an $\Oh(n^{2-\epsilon})$ algorithm remains a major open problem.
+The first lower bounds based on the hardness of \textsc{3sum} appeared in 1995~\cite{3sum2}; some other examples can be found in~\cite{3sum-best, 3sum1, weighted-subgraphs}.
 The current best algorithm for \textsc{3sum} runs in slightly subquadratic expected time $\Oh\left((n^2/\log^2{n})(\log\log{n})^2\right)$~\cite{3sum-best}.
-An $\Oh\left(n^{1.5}\mathrm{polylog}(n)\right)$ algorithm is possible on the nondeterministic Turing machine~\cite{nondet-seth}.
-The \textsc{3sum} problem is known to be subquadratically equivalent to its convolution version~\cite{3sum1}.
+An~$\Oh\left(n^{1.5}\mathrm{polylog}(n)\right)$ algorithm is possible on a nondeterministic Turing machine~\cite{nondet-seth} (see Section~\ref{prelim} for the definition of nondeterministic algorithms).

+The \textsc{3sum} problem is known to be subquadratically equivalent to its convolution version in a randomized setting~\cite{3sum1}.